-The Base Prospectus, the Issuer and the Dealers entered into the Dealer Programme Agreement initially dated 21 November 2012 (as amended and restated on or about the date of this Base Prospectus).
+The Base Prospectus, the Issuer and the Dealers entered into the Dealer Programme Agreement initially dated 21 November 2012 (as amended and restated from time to time).
 The Dealer Programme Agreement includes the arrangements under which Covered Bonds may from time to time be agreed to be issued by the Issuer to, and subscribed by, the Dealers.
 The Dealer Programme Agreement will, inter alia, make provision for the price at which such Covered Bonds will be subscribed by the Dealers and the commissions or other agreed deductibles (if any) payable or allowable by the Issuer in respect of such subscription.